He likes to find unique stories about people, places, and things happening in the world.

-The museum is dedicated to perpetuating the art legacy of Georgia O'Keeffe.
-During her life, Georgia O'Keeffe created a body of work that is impressive with its clean lines and precision as well as its elegant aesthetics.
+The museum is dedicated to perpetuating the artistic legacy of Georgia O'Keeffe.
+During her life, Georgia O'Keeffe created a body of work that is impressive with its clean lines and precision, as well as its elegant aesthetics.
 Her definitive style was a way people recognized her work.
 It represented O'Keeffe, and this style was used by her to promote the uniqueness of her artwork.

 The images she created during her life were impressive.
 They consisted of large-scale abstractions of nature and more.
 Her subjects included bones, flowers, shells rocks, leaves, and other things natural items.
 In her paintings, O'Keeffe was able to capture the unique colors, shapes, landscapes, and architecture of northern New Mexico.